AIR_MCUBE International Artists' Residency 2024

 Crooks is primarily a sculptor – he has worked with the unyielding materials of steel and concrete.
 These physical methods have been transferred to working with the more pliable mediums of clay and collage.
 Always moving on and continuing exploration, paper-making has become the central process for his residency at Gallery Mcube.
 Into the pulp of the paper mush he has impressed fragments from his surroundings, leaving his own traces.
 His countryman Mallory when asked why he wanted to climb the mountain replied ‘Because it’s there’.
 This is a motivation behind Crooks work – to experience a place because it is there.
 However, Crooks selects the places that offer distinct and unique cultural interaction.
 His artwork is an exchange between fellow travellers and the paths that they follow.

-AIR_MCUBE RESIDENCY ARTIST OF NOV.
+RESIDENCY ARTIST OF NOVember

-Sanna Allåker
+Sanna Allåker | Sweden

 Sanna Allåker is a dance and performance artist from Sweden.
 She has a degree in Dance from Liverpool John Moores University and has performed in and co created different dance and multidisciplinary projects throughout Europe, such as Theatre in Palm’s hybrid residency with Intercult in 2023.